« BackReactive Relational Algebrataylor.townSubmitted by surprisetalk a year ago

 > Functional relational programming for Clojure(Script).

-• geokon 9 months ago
+• geokon a year ago

 Last I tried to look on Github I couldn't actually find any projects that use Missionary.
 Compared it to something like Javelin - it's all very baroque.
 That said, it does seems to solve a much larger problem space particularly when it comes to error state handling (and propagation)